Radogs/radix-vanity-address-generator/README.md

 # Radogs Radix DLT vanity address generator
-Attempts to generate a Radix mainnet vanity wallet address with keys and writes them to the current folder. **DO NOT SHARE THOSE WITH ANYONE!!!**
+Attempts to generate a vanity wallet address with keys or mnemnoic phrase and writes them to .txt files in the current folder.

+**DO NOT SHARE THOSE WITH ANYONE!!!**

+## What is the difference between mnemnoic and quick mode?
+If you plan to use your address with an (hd) wallet like Radix wallet.
+You will need to use the mnemonic phrase to use this address in your wallet.
+Quick mode is for developers that for example only require the secret to sign transactions.

-# How long will it take to generate my address?
+## How long will it take to generate my address?
-Sadly a lot depends on luck, the shorter the lookup word the quicker it will be.
-Words that are too long might never get generated.
-Indications might be added here later.
+The shorter the lookup word the quicker it will be.
+We recommend a max of 4-5 characters.
+Benchmarks will be added here later.

-# Work in progress
+## Work in progress
 This is still a work in progress.

 Todo list:
-- Improve speed
+- Improve speed for mnemoric mode.
-- Stokenet
 - Move some logic out of main.go
-- Add tests
+- Add more test coverage

-# How to use
-Simply run main.go and hope for the best ;-)

 ## Powered by Radogs
 Woof!
 Check us out at https://radogs.tech!